Federal Tax Procedure Book (2024 Editions) (7/25/24; 7/27/24)

 • Forms.
 IRS Forms, Instructions & Publications may be obtained from the IRS website of the same name, here.
 In 2017, I provided a set of forms in pdf format, here, but some of these forms have been revised since 2017.
 So, be sure and check for any updates on the IRS website.

 • Problem Set.
 I do not have a problem set for this book.
 I offer copies of some of my examinations from my most recent years of teaching at the University of Houston Law School (ending in Fall 2015).
 These questions may span different Chapters of the books, so they may not be suited for chapter-by-chapter discussion of problems.
-Professors might be used to create a chapter-by-chapter problem set.
+Professors might use the exams might be used to create a chapter-by-chapter problem set.
 Or Students may use the examinations to review, either for an examination or just general review.
-Many of the examination questions are based (at least conceptually) on examples given in the text of the two editions.
+Many of the examination questions are based (at least conceptually) on examples given in the text..

 • 2015 Examination, here.